IBM/ibm-generative-ai/documentation/docs/source/index.rst

-IBM Generative AI Python SDK
+IBM Generative AI Python SDK (Tech Preview)
 ==================================

 This is the Python SDK for IBM Foundation Models Studio to bring IBM Generative AI into Python programs and to also extend it with useful operations and types.

-This is an early access library and requires invitation to use the technical preview of `watsonx.ai <https://watsonx.ai/>`_.
-You can join the waitlist by visiting https://www.ibm.com/products/watsonx-ai.
+You can start a trial version or request a demo via https://www.ibm.com/products/watsonx-ai.

 .. toctree::